Industrial Robots Vs Collaborative Robots

 Industrial Robots Vs Collaborative Robots (Cobots)

-Cobots are becoming more and more popular and with an abundance of manufacturers bring them to market, they seem to have gained a good traction in the automation arena.
+Cobots are becoming more and more popular, and with an abundance of manufacturers bringing them to market, they seem to have gained good traction in the automation arena.
 Labelled as an almost out of the box solution, they do have a lot of kerb appeal.

 We cannot just deem machinery “safe”.
-Industrial robots have always been seem to be a beast that has to be put behind a cage, to restrict access, not only to guard against their movement but also the payload that they are carrying, which can now be up to 2500kg.
+Industrial robots have always seemed to be a beast that has to be put behind a cage to restrict access, not only to guard against their movement but also the payload that they are carrying, which can now be up to 2500kg.
 The use of scanning systems can now reduce the amount of fixed guarding needed, but it’s safe to say they do require guarding considerations.

-The answer is, it depends on the application.
+The answer is it depends on the application.
 Cobots have been designed with many safety features in them to allow them to work next to humans.
-Force feedback, easy to program small and portable does make them sound like a good option.
+Force feedback, easy to program, small and portable, do make them sound like a good option.
 However, if you are considering purchasing one, there still needs to be a lot of thought put into safety.
-There seems to be a misconception that cobots are simply “safe” If we put this into the same context as a car being safe when stationary, but put a spike on the front and drive it at 50mph into a human it becomes very unsafe.
+There seems to be a misconception that cobots are simply “safe.”
+If we put this into the same context as a car being safe when stationary but putting a spike on the front and driving it at 50mph into a human, it becomes very unsafe.
 The same theory goes for cobots it comes down to the tooling, the product, and the environment it is to be deployed in.

-If the process you are considering can have tooling deigned to eliminate hazards, pick up from areas that won’t in itself create a hazard, then the cobot option can be a much more cost effective way forward.
+If the process you are considering can have tooling designed to eliminate hazards and pick up from areas that won’t in itself create a hazard, then the cobot option can be a much more cost-effective way forward.
 In addition, the simplicity of the programming can be very attractive.